tytot/tytot/README.md

 </p>

 ## :mortar_board: Daily Trivia!
-*Updated 8/16/2023 at 12:00 AM*
+*Updated 8/17/2023 at 12:00 AM*
-### Who was on the $500 bill?
+### If you are truly afraid of the dark, what do you suffer from?
 <details>
 <summary>
-Calvin Coolidge
+hypnophobia
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-Andrew Jackson
+cryptophobia
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-Aaron Burr
+hadephobia
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-William McKinley
+nyctophobia
 </summary>

 :heavy_check_mark: *Correct!*